 During a trial, the parties can settle the case at any time by reaching an agreement.
-Such a settlement agreement can be made out of court as well as before the court.
-In the former case, the parties need to end the trial (eg, by withdrawing the claim, etc).
+A settlement agreement can be made out of court or before the court.
+For the former, the parties need to end the trial (eg, by withdrawing the claim).
 The latter ends the trial and, depending on the content of the settlement, provides the parties with an enforceable title.
 The courts are required by law to seek an amicable solution of the dispute at all times during the proceedings.
-It is thus not uncommon that the court, usually in an oral hearing, makes a proposal for a settlement agreement.
+It is not uncommon that the court, usually in an oral hearing, makes a proposal for a settlement agreement.
 However, the parties are free to follow such a proposal, to amend it or to reject it.

-Trade mark owners – whether of a registered trade mark or any other right protected by provisions of the TMA – have a whole bouquet of remedies against infringements.
+Trade mark owners – whether of a registered trade mark or any other right protected by provisions of the TMA – have a range of remedies against infringements.
 Subject to the respective legal prerequisites, they may apply for:

-Business owners should be aware that they are also liable for the acts of their employees and agents; indeed, as well as the direct infringer, all contributors to a trade mark infringement are also liable (eg, the persons who ordered the infringing goods or devices).
+Business owners should be aware that they are also liable for the acts of their employees and agents.
+As well as the direct infringer, all contributors to a trade mark infringement are also liable (eg, the persons who ordered the infringing goods or devices).